Photo of campus in fall

 Financial Support

-See below for general information about funding for students in the PhD Program in Clinical Psychology, as well as about tuition and fees at Montclair State University.
+See below for general information about funding for students in the PhD Program in Clinical Psychology, as well as about tuition and fees or costs at Montclair State.

 General Information About Funding

-We make every effort to fund PhD students through their first four years of study, unless otherwise agreed to at the time of admission.
-Support is provided through doctoral (or similar graduate) assistantships, teaching assistantships, grants, and clinical or research contracts and fellowships.
+We make every effort to fund students through their first four years of study, unless otherwise agreed to at the time of admission.
+Support is provided through mechanisms such as doctoral assistantships or outside research or clinical contracts.

 Tuition and Fees

-Information about tuition and fees for graduate students at Montclair State University can be found at Red Hawk Central.
+Information about tuition and fees or costs for graduate students at Montclair State can be found at Red Hawk Central.
+Information about the Montclair State Student Health Insurance Plan can also be found there.